Mezwed

 Mezwed (مزود) is a genre of popular traditional music based on Tunisian scale rhythms.
 It incorporates traditional North African drums called Darbouka and a kind of bagpipe called a mizwad with a bag made from ewe's leather.
-Usually, it is sung in Tunisian and Algerian linguistic varieties.
+Usually, it is sung in Tunisian and Libyan linguistic varieties.
 Originally the music of the countryside and the working classes; it is often played at weddings and parties.

+Popular music literally translates in Tunisian to chaabi music which is associated with folkloric mezwed music.
+Ben Ali, the second President of Tunisia, positively associated mezwed with the working-class.
 The themes of Mezwed are social, family, and love.
-Nowadays new fusions of Mezwed, with Hip-Hop and Rap are becoming popular.
+New fusions of mezwed, with hip-hop and rap are becoming popular.
 Some of the most popular singers include Fatma Boussaha, Samir Loussif, and Hedi Habbouba.